M426Scrum/BackendRepo/README.md

-# How to run project with Wildfly-Swarm
+# How to run the project with Wildfly-Swarm

 1. Clone project to your computer
 1. Import project into your IDE (intelliJ, eclipse...)